-Budget Form 3, Notice to Taxpayers of Budget Estimates and Tax Levies, is the budget form which is submitted on Gateway for public viewing.
+Budget Form 3, Notice to Taxpayers of Budget Estimates and Tax Levies, is the budget form that is submitted on Gateway for public viewing.
 It contains information on proposed budgets, tax levies and public hearings.
-Forms 1, 2, 4-A and 4-B must be completed before attempting to complete Form 3, as all information therein is taken from other forms.
+Forms 1, 2, and 4-B must be completed before attempting to complete Form 3, as all information therein is taken from other forms.

 Great care should be taken in completing Form 3.
 Once Form 3 is submitted on Gateway, the budget and tax levy may be decreased by the Council or the DLGF, but in most cases they cannot be increased.
 For that reason, it is important that the amounts shown on the Gateway Notice to Taxpayers provide the unit with sufficient flexibility should information change between posting the notice on Gateway and final budget approval.
-For example, units should make sure that should assessed valuation figures change, the unit has advertised a levy sufficient to raise necessary revenues.
+For example, units should use conservative net assessed values when preparing the budget in Gateway to ensure tax rates are sufficiently high enough to allow for the full maximum levy should final net assessed values for the budget year decline from current year's net assessed values.

-Form 3 must be posted on Gateway at least 10 days before the public hearing on the budget.
-The Public Hearing must be at least 10 days before the meeting at which the budget is adopted.
+Form 3 must be posted on Gateway at least ten (10) days before the public hearing on the budget.
+The Public Hearing must be at least ten (10) days before the meeting at which the budget is adopted.